jayxwoo/pj_ui/README.md

 # 1. Carousel-basic
 ## Features
-- sliding transition
+- Fully responsive
-- navigation buttons (left, right)
+- Navigate using left, right buttons
+    - opacity reduced at either ends
-- indicators
+- Navigate using indicators(dots)
-- fully responsive
+- Navigation using mouse and/or touch gestures

 ## Skills
 - HTML